 Effects of Alcohol: The Liver

 Alcohol is deadly for the liver.
 No surprises there.
 Why is ethyl alcohol so bad for the human liver though?
 Well, the main reason is a little something called alcoholic hepatitis.

 Alcoholic hepatitis is when the liver is saturated with fatty tissue due to alcohol abuse.
 Over time, this fatty tissue leads to liver inflammation.
 Over time, this liver inflammation leads to cirrhosis (scarring and dead liver tissue).
 Over time, this cirrhosis causes the liver to actually die.

 Once the liver is either dead or extremely marginalized, well, things get bad fast.
 The body can’t process toxic substances any longer.
 Jaundice is a common sign during this stage of alcoholic hepatitis.
 Once you’re at this stage, there are two choices – get a liver transplant or die.

-A slightly less extreme, though no less dangerous, way alcohol effects the liver is through hypoglycemia.
+A slightly less extreme, though no less dangerous, way alcohol affects the liver is through hypoglycemia.
 Much like hyperglycemia, hypoglycemia deals with blood sugar and insulin.
-This time, though, it’s a dangerous low blood sugar.
+This time, though, it’s dangerously low blood sugar.
 This can result in a coma.